 Select your local government area to view planning scheme maps and provisions.

 View planning scheme maps in an interactive format.

 - planning zones and overlays linked to the planning provisions

 - Victorian Heritage Register information.

-Get up to date information on the status of amendments to all planning schemes in Victoria at Planning Schemes Online.
+Get up to date information on the status of amendments to all planning schemes in Victoria on the Planning Schemes Online website.
 Choose your planning scheme to view amendment documentation at each stage of the amendment process.